AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 ### Date Object

-You can set the date or date/time with the help of the [Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date):
+You can set the date or date/time with the help of the [Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).

+For example, here is how *January 15, 2018* looks like:

 * `new Date("2018-01-15")`
 * `new Date("2018-01-15T00:00:00.000Z")`

+Below, there is a sample code showing how to use dates in this format when you create a Gantt chart:

 ```
 // create data